AudioBridger by Blue Tomato Media

 AudioBridger streams audio between computers on your local network in real time — one sender or many senders, one listener or many listeners, in any combination.
 No audio cables, no audio interfaces, no driver setup.
 Pick a sound source on one machine, hear it on another.
 That's it.

-Download → Screenshots
+Download → Screenshots Compare

 What it does